 4.2 Open jupyter notebook and import libraries

-Then, you can copy-and-paste the code blocks below into your notebook to run the analysis.
+Once you start a new notebook, then you can copy-and-paste the code blocks below into your notebook to run the analysis.
 To start, import required packages in the current session:

 import numpy as np import pandas as pd import matplotlib.pyplot as pl import scanpy as sc import igraph import scvelo as scv import loompy as lmp import anndata import warnings warnings.filterwarnings('ignore')